Who Was Connie Francis?

-Singer and actress Connie Francis was born Concetta Franconero, on December 12, 1938, in Newark, New Jersey.
+Singer and actress Connie Francis was born Concetta Franconero, on December 12, 1938 (some sources say 1937), in Newark, New Jersey.
 The daughter of George and Ida Franconero, Connie won first prize on Arthur Godfrey's Startime Talent Scouts television show at age 12, and performed on the show for four years.
 Godfrey convinced her to change her real last name to Francis after he had difficulty pronouncing it.

 Music Career and Songs

 Francis signed with MGM Records in 1955 after she was rejected by nearly every major recording label.
 MGM released her first recording, "Freddy" because the president of MGM had a son named by the same name.
 During the next two years, she recorded a number of mediocre songs.